ccp5UK/dl-poly/documentation/source/UserManual/DPD/thermostats.rst

 Thermostats
 ===========

-DL_POLY_5 supports several DPD based thermostats which can be applied to both DPD or traditional MD type simulations.
-To use any DPD based thermostat the ``ensemble_method`` directive in the ``CONTROL`` file must be set to ``dpd``.
-The ``ensemble_dpd_order`` directive is then used to specify the type of DPD based thermostat to be used.
+DL_POLY_5 supports several DPD-based thermostats which can be applied to both DPD or traditional MD type simulations.
+To use any DPD-based thermostat the ``ensemble_method`` directive in the ``CONTROL`` file must be set to ``dpd``.
+The ``ensemble_dpd_order`` directive is then used to specify the type of DPD-based thermostat to be used.

 All DPD based thermostats require setting the value of the drag coefficient :math:`\gamma_{ij}` from :eq:`DPD_drag_force_eq`.
-This can be specified in the ``FIELD`` file as a per-pair interaction parameter when using a DPD based force field.
+This can be specified in the ``FIELD`` file as a per-pair interaction parameter when using a DPD-based force field.
-If the drag coefficient has not been specified in the ``FIELD`` file as part of a dpd based interaction, the ``ensemble_dpd_drag`` directive can be used to set a global value for the drag coefficient to be used within the DPD thermostats.
+If the drag coefficient has not been specified in the ``FIELD`` file as part of a DPD-based interaction, the ``ensemble_dpd_drag`` directive can be used to set a global value for the drag coefficient to be used within the DPD thermostats.

 .. note::
-    If the ``ensemble_dpd_drag`` value is specified then all interactions will use this value regardless of any values specified in the ``FIELD`` file.
+    The ``ensemble_dpd_drag`` value is used for any interaction that does not specify :math:`\gamma_{ij}` in the ``FIELD`` file and a value cannot be derived from mixing rules.

 Molecular Dynamics Velocity Verlet for DPD
 ------------------------------------------